 - a.
-A hearing under the circumstances described in this code, if the Report of Violation is contested or is not resolved by the processes provided in the code. - b.
+A hearing under the circumstances described in this Code, if the Report of Violation is contested or is not resolved by the processes provided in the Code. - b.
 At least three (3) calendar days' notice of the time and place of a formal hearing in order to prepare for that hearing. - c.
 The advice of an advisor chosen from the pool of trained student advisors in preparing for a hearing when the complainant is a student. - d.
-The opportunity to appeal under the circumstances described in this code. - e.
+The opportunity to appeal under the circumstances described in this Code. - e.
 Notice of results of formal hearings and reviews. - f.
-Fair treatment: Complainants are members of the university community and have the right to be treated with courtesy and respect by responding students, responding organizations, members of hearing panels, appellate officers and members of Community Standards - For more information, visit: www.unh.edu/upd/victims-services
+Fair treatment: Complainants are members of the University com-munity and have the right to be treated with courtesy and respect by responding students, responding organizations, members of Hearing Panels, Appellate Officers and members of Community Standards.